Evaluation + Workup

 - Catheter: leave for 3 days, no benefit to leaving longer

-- Post-treatment CIC: can consider to keep urethra patent, but unclear long-term benefits
+- Post-treatment CIC: perform daily to weekly, can consider to keep urethra patent, best for patients unable to undergo urethroplasty

 - Recurrence: usually within 6-12mo, urethroplasty recommended, repeat endoscopic treatment has failure rates ~80%